 3) Apple Cider Vinegar

 Lastly – this is my go-to for controlling my worst breakouts.
-Honestly, apple cider vinegar helps almost everything and definitely helps seborrheic dermatitis and all forms of eczema – it’s why I love the tincture above.
+Honestly, apple cider vinegar (ACV)helps almost everything and definitely helps seborrheic dermatitis and all forms of eczema – it’s why I love the tincture above.

 Learn more about why Apple Cider Vinegar baths are great for dermatitis.

 After washing my head with some hot water to open my pores, I’ll pour 1/3 cup of unfiltered organic apple cider vinegar on my scalp and wrap my hair up in a shower cap so that it stores the heat.
-Full disclosure – applying apple cider vinegar might cause a burning sensation.
+Full disclosure – applying ACV might cause a burning sensation.
 If you find it to be too much, you can always dilute the cider with water (using equal parts water and vinegar: 1/3 cup vinegar and 1/3 cup water) and add a few drops of tea tree oil (optional).

 4) Body Treatment